-NOTE: A list of useful contacts for all forms of abuse of children and adults can be found on Appendix U of Good Practice 5 and be used in this section of the local policy.
+NOTE: A list of useful contacts for all forms of abuse of children and adults can be found in L1 of Good Practice 6 - contact details for relevant organisations.

 Review

 The Elders will review this policy annually, amending and updating it as required, and informing Church Meeting that this has been done.